As part of the 2017-18 Budget, the Government announced it would remove the double GST taxation of digital currency from 1 July 2017.

 A process of consultation and the development of draft legislation has now been completed.
 See GST – removing the double taxation of digital currency.

-From 1 July 2017, digital currency will be treated just like money for GST purposes.
+From 1 July 2017, digital currency is treated just like money for GST purposes.

 How Bitcoin is taxed